kornysietsma/korny-info-blog/_posts/2025-09-12-agentic-ai-and-security.md

 And Anthropic have given us [a reference implementation for running Claude Code in a Dev Container](https://github.com/anthropics/claude-code/tree/main/.devcontainer) - note this [includes a firewall with an allow-list of acceptable domains](https://github.com/anthropics/claude-code/blob/b4b858a11500393159bcdd64752be0e4f64864d5/.devcontainer/init-firewall.sh#L66) which gives you some very fine control over access.

 I haven't had the time to try this extensively, but it seems a very nice way to get a full Claude Code setup inside a container, with all the extra benefits of their IDE integration.
-Note it is isn't very well documented - just a paragraph in [Claude Code best practices - safe YOLO mode](https://www.anthropic.com/engineering/claude-code-best-practices#d-safe-yolo-mode) - so you might need some experimentation to use it yourself.
+Note it isn't very well documented - just a paragraph in [Claude Code best practices - safe YOLO mode](https://www.anthropic.com/engineering/claude-code-best-practices#d-safe-yolo-mode) - so you might need some experimentation to use it yourself.
 And consider if you really want it to use `--dangerously-skip-permissions` - I think this might be putting a tad too much trust in the container, myself.

 Just like the earlier example, the LLM is limited to accessing just the current project, plus anything you explicitly allow: